The bedroom door opened slightly, and Marlena heard Sami's voice, "Mommy? Mommy, are you okay?"

 Sami eyed the man that was supposed to be her father, and she said softly to her mother, "He was yelling."

-Roman found himself getting even more angry.
+Roman hated his life.
 Nothing was working out the way it was supposed to.
-He had spent seven years in prison imagining a life that had yet to come to fruition.
+He had spent seven years in a prison imagining a life that had yet to come to fruition.
 Grabbing his clothing, he went back into the bathroom, and slammed the door behind him.

 Marlena frowned at the closed door briefly, before she said to Sami, "Sometimes people have disagreements.
 That's normal.
 I'm sorry we were loud."